-Currently, the College has 860 students from Year 7 to Year 12.
-The current Year 12 students will be the tenth cohort to graduate from the College.
+Currently, the College has 800 students from Year 7 to Year 12.
+The current Year 12 students will be the eleventh cohort to graduate from the College.

-In 2018, the College is changing its structure from horizontal year level based cohorts to a vertical house group structure.
+In 2018, the College changed its structure from horizontal year level based cohorts to a vertical house group structure.
 A fifth house Cana is being introduced with Avila, La Valla, Penola and Pomona houses continuing.